 Within an hour's drive of the LCRV Region residents can access three airports with commercial passenger service.
 Bradley International Airport in Windsor Locks, Tweed Airport in New Haven, and T.F.
 Green Airport in Warwick, RI offer direct flights to airports across North America, including airline hubs, where connections can be made to major international destinations.
 Neither Bradley International Airport nor Tweed New Haven is easily accessible to people lacking access to an automobile.
 T.F.
 Green Airport has a train station with commuter rail service provided from Providence, Boston and Wickford Junction in Southern Rhode Island.
-Long range plans to connect the

-Connecticut shoreline to T.F.
-Green via commuter rail has been advocated by state representatives to create valuable boost to the LCRV Region's economy.
+Long range plans to connect the Connecticut shoreline to T.F.
+Green via commuter rail is being advocated by state representatives.
 This link would be a valuable boost to the LCRV Region's economy, especially as German airline Condor initiates seasonal transatlantic service from Frankfurt, Germany to T.F.
 Green in the summer of 2015.